valhuber/ApiLogicServer/api_logic_server_cli/docs/Install-Eval.md

 ## 2. Create a project

-Paste this into the Terminal window (lower right):
+Wait a bit for initialization to complete, then paste this into the Terminal window (lower right):

 ```
 ApiLogicServer create --project_name=./ --db_url=